zerothi/sisl/README.md

     python setup.py install --prefix=<prefix>

+### Testing installation ###

+After installation it may be a good idea to check that the tests shipped with sisl pass.
+To do this the `pytest` package is necessary.
+Then run

+    pytest --pyargs sisl

+which will run the shipped sisl test-suite.

 ## Usage ##

 If used to produce scientific contributions, please use this [DOI][doi] for citation.
 It is recommend to specify the version of sisl in combination of this citation: